tnanhekhan/css-to-the-rescue-1920/README.md

 ## Restrictions
 - When SVG meets CSS: Shapes / Masks / SVG
-- Two colours(midnightblue & whitesmoke)
+- Two colours (midnightblue & whitesmoke)
-- Design responds to weather/time
+- Less than 5kb CSS
 - Selector first, no use of classes

 ## Learning Goals